retailnext/go-spanner-backup/README.md

 # go-spanner-backup
-go code to create spanner backup. the code can be used for cloud function
+go code to create spanner backup.
+The container image from the code can be used for cloud run